Arash217/performance-matters-1819/README.md

 # COUNTRIES OVERVIEW

 ## Summary
 Server-side application of the [SPA](https://github.com/Arash217/web-app-from-scratch-18-19) that I previously made to show an overview of all countries.
+I chose to optimize the first view and repeat view, because I wanted to do more experience optimizing pages for performance.

 ![Overview](../master/docs/app.png)